Clifton, New Jersey: Local government

-As of 2023, Clifton's mayor is Raymond Grabowski, whose term of office ends December 31, 2026.
+As of 2026, Clifton's mayor is Raymond Grabowski, whose term of office ends December 31, 2026.
 He replaced James Anzaldi, who had been one of the members of the City Council since 1978, and was first selected to be mayor in 1990, succeeding two-term mayor Gloria Kolodziej.
 Anzaldi was the first mayor in Clifton's history to be elected to six terms.
-The other current members of the City Council are Chris D'Amato, William "Bill" Gibson, Antonio Latona, Joseph Kolodziej, Rosemary Pino, Mary Sadrakula, all of whom are serving concurrent terms of office that end on December 31, 2026.
+The other members of the City Council are Chris D'Amato (elected to serve an unexpired term), Joseph Kolodziej, Antonio Latona, Rosemary Pino and Mary Sadrakula, all of whom are serving concurrent terms of office that end on December 31, 2026.

+In February 2024, the council appointed Chris D'Amato, who had come in eighth in the 2022 voting, to fill the seat that became vacant following the death of Lauren Murphy.
+D'Amato served on an interim basis until the 2024 general election, when he was elected to serve the remainder of the term of office.

+A seat on the council became vacant as of May 14, 2026, following the death of Councilman Bill Gibson.
+In a June vote, the council split 3-3 on a replacement, leaving the seat vacant.

 Grabowski's election and Council nomination as mayor ended up being considered the most contentious local political event since 1966, when the then-top vote getter, Bill Bate, the only Democrat on the Council at that time, ended up getting passed over in favor of Joseph Vanecek, as, this time around, Grabowski would only get four of the seven possible votes on the Council, as opposed to Anzaldi, who won most, if not all, of those votes unanimously, in each of his terms, with the other three votes going to newcomer Antonio Latona (Grabowski/Kolodziej/Murphy/Sadrakula voting for Grabowski; Gibson/Latona/Pino, surprisingly, voting for Latona, all despite Gibson reportedly privately considering taking enough of those votes away from Grabowski to become mayor himself as of January 2023, even though Grabowski won at the polls in November 2022 by the final margin of roughly 9,400–8,200).